Are You Delegating Out of Necessity or Trust?

 Good leaders delegate while trusting and observing the person to whom they’ve assigned the task.

 By observing (not micro-managing), you learn to let go while also noting what can be improved in the workflow.
-Perfecting the processes and workflows for delegated tasks is a combined effort and has a worthwhile payoff…you’ll be able to relax, knowing the job is handled.
+Perfecting the processes and workflows for delegated tasks is a combined effort and has a worthwhile payoff… you’ll be able to relax, knowing the job is handled.
 This is how companies and legacies are built: with smart delegation and trust in your team.
 Otherwise, you’re a cog in the wheel that could force the entire future of your operation to get stuck.

 What is one task or project you could delegate this week to a team member you trust?
-Feel free to share in the comments (it helps with accountability, too!)

 You Might Also Like…